OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

 ### Paging

-- Avoid the problems of segmentation by virtualizing memory with pages.
+- Avoid the problems of segmentation by virtualizing memory with pages
-- Describe the major role of the page table having in mind the idea that OS keeps a per-process data structure.
+- Describe the major role of the page table having in mind the idea that OS keeps a per-process data structure
-- Identify the main purpose of using pages and how you take advantage by using it.
+- Identify the main purpose of using pages and how you take advantage by using it

 ### Swapping